MauriceKuenicke/AI-Showcase/snowflake_managed_mcp/README.md

 > **⚠️ IMPORTANT NOTICE**
 >
-> This example assumes that the user has `ACCOUNTADMIN` privileges to create the necessary services and network policies. **Running the SQL migrations will alter the NETWORK POLICY at the account level!**
+> This example assumes that the user has `ACCOUNTADMIN` privileges to create the necessary services and network policies.
+> **Running the SQL migrations will alter the NETWORK POLICY at the account level to allow access from all IP addresses!**
 >
 > Please ensure you understand the implications before proceeding in a production environment.